 Our modern lifestyle has many factors that contribute to poor gut health such as high stress, bad sleep patterns, diets full of processed and high sugar foods, and taking antibiotics.
 There are a few warning signs your gut will give you to tell you it might have an issue.

-While gas, bloating, or diarrhea are more frequently associated with poor gut health, there are also less obvious signs that an underlying gut health issue such as a leaky gut, SIBO, or Candida overgrowth might be the root cause of your problems.
+Gas, bloating, or diarrhea are more frequently associated with poor gut health.
+That said, there are also less obvious signs there is an underlying gut health issue.
+In fact, Leaky Gut, SIBO, or Candida overgrowth might be the root cause of your problems.
 Don’t worry, I’ll discuss these conditions in just a bit.

 Before I get into those, here are seven signs of poor gut health.2